pgj/freebsd-wifibox-port/README.md

 Sometimes the build may crash with an `Abort trap` message, which results in `Error 134` for `make`.
 This happens when trying to run Linux binaries atop FreeBSD, such as the APK package manager for installing the components.
-This usually happens on systems that have not had the Linuxulator used before and may not have the `/compat/linux` directory created, which is expected to be present.
+Systems that have not had the Linuxulator used before and may not have the `/compat/linux` directory created, which is expected to be present.
 This issue can be fixed as follows, for example.

 ```console
 # mkdir -p /compat/linux